-INSIGHT-American quandary: how to secure weapons-grade minerals without China
+INSIGHT-American quandary: How to secure weapons-grade minerals without China

 President Donald Trump sharpened the directive last July, telling the Pentagon to fund U.S. rare earths projects and find better ways to procure military-grade magnets made from rare earths.

-On Wednesday, Australia-based Lynas Corp LYC.AX and privately held Blue Line Corp said they were chosen by the Pentagon to process in Texas so-called heavy rare earths, a less-common type of the specialized minerals, imported from Australia.
-The deadline for that project was in December.
+Earlier on Wednesday, Australia-based Lynas Corp LYC.AX and privately held Blue Line Corp also said they were chosen by the Pentagon to process heavy rare earths imported from Australia in a plant to be built in Texas.
+The deadline to apply for that for that project was in December.

-MP Materials is said to have applied for the light rare earths funding, the deadline for which was March 2.
-No decision has been announced.
-Light rare earths are the most-commonly used of the specialized materials.

 Other applicants for the Pentagon funding programs included Texas Mineral Resources Corp TMRC.PK; a joint venture between Alaska's UCore Rare Metals UCU.V and Materion Corp MTRN.N; Medallion Resources Ltd MDL.V and Search Minerals Inc SMY.V, both of Canada; and Nebraska's NioCorp Developments Ltd NB.TO.